 Identifying a target audience can help direct your business strategy towards a specific goal.
-Many independent consultants can benefit from revisiting their target clientele, so whether you’re just starting out as an independent or looking to refocus the target market for your business, defining the clients you want to reach can help increase your return on investment by directing marketing and messaging efforts to the right audience.
+Many independent consultants can benefit from revisiting their target clientele, so whether you’re just starting out or looking to refocus the target market for your business, defining the clients you want to reach can help increase your return on investment by directing marketing and messaging efforts to the right audience.
 Here are four ways to ensure your services reach the right people.

-Your work is about more than just a product or service; it’s about how you can address a need or solve a problem that potential clients have.
-Successful independent consultants are able to recognize those who both need and value their services.
-Using your feature and benefit list, think about the people who will gain value from what you have to offer, have the most to lose from not utilizing your services, and would be willing to pay what you’re charging—this is your target market.
+Your work is about more than just the services you offer; it’s about how you can address a need or solve a problem that potential clients have.
+Successful independent consultants are able to recognize the people who both need and value their services.
+Using your skills/benefit list, think about the people who will gain value from what you have to offer, have the most to lose from not utilizing your services, and would be willing to pay what you’re charging—this is your target market.

 Studying your competition’s clients can provide two important points of information.
 First, a successful competitor’s client base can give you an idea of the type of client who uses similar services.
 Second, you may discover an industry need that competitors are not currently fulfilling.
 If you’re new to independent consulting and are working to acquire your first clients, investigating your competition is a good place to start.
 Dig deeper by looking at competitor’s social media, advertising, and website traffic to get an idea of their business strategy.
-With a bit of research, you may find an area you have a competitive advantage in, or come across a market gap that is not being served.
+With a bit of research, you may find an area you have a competitive advantage in or come across a market gap that is not being served.